barumau/pandunia/engli/kanun.md

 look and to think.

 Pandunia has two types of verb: verbs that end in **-a** and verbs that end in **-u**.
-The endings decide the order of the other constituents (subject and object) in the sentence.
+The endings decide the order of the agent and the object in the sentence.
 So the sentence structure depends on the type of the verb.

 #### 6.2.
 Verbs that end in -a